Funding opportunity

 We encourage the addition of further collaborators and project partners between outline and full proposal.
 The limit of one project lead and up to seven project co-leads remains the same.
 This constraint on the core leadership team (the number of funded co-leads) is not intended to limit the size of the broader team, which may include project partners, advisors, initial network members, or people involved in any other group or mechanism you plan into the structure of your NetworkPlus.

-To support the addition of further collaborators at the full application stage, we shortly expect to publish the details of successful applicants to the outline stage.
+To support the addition of further collaborators at the full application stage, on this occasion we have published the details of successful applicants to the outline stage (PDF, 99KB).
 Those wishing to participate in or support a full application may contact the applicants.
 The applicants are encouraged to take an inclusive approach but are not required to collaborate with everyone who expresses an interest in being part of the project team.

 Aim